mohammedfirdouss/mohammedfirdouss/README.md

 ### Hi, I'm Mohammed Firdous.

-I am a cloud engineer who likes serverless, Python, Golang, Terraform and making things with open source tools.
+I am a Cloud Engineer who likes serverless, Python, Golang, Terraform and making things with open source tools.
 Well currently, I am learning more about AI/ML as well.

 ## 🚀 What I Do